 What is employers liability insurance?

 So, you have organised your event.
-You’ve made the decision to buy your event insurance and now you are considering whether or not you need employers liability insurance.
+You’ve made the decision to buy your event insurance.
+Now you are considering whether or not you need employers liability insurance.

-Event public liability insurance is voluntary and is opted for by those who choose to take it to ensure their liabilities are protected or taking a policy has been enforced upon them by venues or organisers to ensure they are protected against any negligence on their part.
+Event public liability insurance is voluntary and is opted for by those who choose to take it to ensure their liabilities are protected.
+Sometimes taking a policy has been enforced upon a customer by venues or organisers to ensure they are protected against any negligence on their part.

-Employers liability insurance is different.
-It is compulsory and you can be fined if you are required to and do not hold an employers liability insurance certificate that complies with the law.
+Employers liability insurance is explicitly different.
+Employers Liability is compulsory and you can be fined if you are required to and do not hold an employers liability insurance certificate that complies with the law.